Apply to vetted scholarship programs in one clickAdvertiser disclosure

 One of the most important things for admissions and scholarship selection officers is to evaluate students in the context of their opportunities in high school.

 Class rank is a great way to evaluate students in their context since it allows the admissions officer to see how a student compares to their peers.
 Metrics like weighted and unweighted GPA can tell you about an individual student’s achievement, but what does that mean in the context of their high school?

-For instance, I once read an application from a student at a large public school who was ranked #1 and had a 4.0 GPA.
+For instance, as an admissions officer I once read an application from a student at a large public school who was ranked #1 and had a 4.0 GPA.
 Very impressive, right?

 It was, but when I looked at their class rank, it was revealed that they shared that rank with over 30 other students.
 This was useful to see, because it showed me that while this student was impressive, they were not necessarily a huge standout among their peers.

 So simply, class rank is a useful data point to see how a student stacks up against their peers.